 - Naturally sweetened – This recipes uses sucanat, or organic natural cane sugar.
 But you can also use coconut sugar if you want, the crisp will be a little more tart and have a darker crisp topping in the end.

-- Vegan – I have been trying to cut out the meat and dairy in my life lately, so for this recipe I swapped out the butter and used coconut oil instead for the crisp topping, making this an excellent vegan dessert that everyone will love!
+- Vegan – I have been trying to cut out the meat and dairy in my life lately, so for this recipe I swapped out the butter and used coconut oil instead for the crisp topping, making this an delicious vegan apple crisp that everyone will love!

 - Coconut Oil – I kept this dairy free by using melted coconut oil instead of butter.
 But you can always use butter or melted vegan butter as well.

 - Apples – I used 3 pounds of apples – a combination of Granny Smith (tart and holds up well) and Cortland apples (sweeter).
-If you can’t find Cortland, Honeycrisp is another great apple to bake with.
+If you can’t find Cortland, Honeycrisp apples or Pink Lady apples are other great options to use.
+You want to use tart apples that don’t get mushy.
 You can peel or not peel.
 I prefer peeled apples, but I love leaving the peels on for a dessert that comes together quicker.

 How To Make This Healthy Apple Crisp Recipe